NGnius/PowerTools/README.md

 Get whether the deck is plugged in: `cat /sys/class/hwmon/hwmon5/curr1_input` gives the charger current in mA.

+NOTE: 7.7 is the voltage of the battery -- it's not just a magic number.

 ### Steam Deck kernel patches

 This is how I figured out how the fan stuff works.